notsag-dev/eg/README.md

-# Toolz 🔨
+# eg
-Search for tools and cheat-sheet examples to interact with well-know services and protocols.
+Productivity app to search for cli tools and run cheat-sheet examples.

 ## Hacktoberfest
 This project was created in the context of Hacktoberfest 2020 so that many people can do small contributions to build its database.